 Lawyers for Defending South Carolina Domestic Violence Laws

 In some of our cases, false allegations have been made by the other spouse or domestic partner.
 In such cases, one of our experienced domestic violence divorce lawyers will assert investigate using a domestic violence self-defense strategy to fight the perjured accusations.
-For your FREE lawyer consultation call today by calling (864) 271-3535.
+For your lawyer consultation call today by calling (864) 271-3535.